MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ### Multi-Tenant Multi-Account (MTMA)

-- **Issue:**   When you open an app, you may see a banner saying you're signed into that app and Teams with different accounts.
+- **Issue:**   When you open an app, you may see a banner saying you're signed in to that app and Teams with different accounts.
 For example, if you go to the Approvals app, the banner will read: "There’s a small chance you’re signed in to Approvals and Teams with different accounts."</br>
 Workaround: If you sign out and back in, the banner shouldn't appear anymore.
 [Learn more about this issue](https://support.microsoft.com/en-us/office/troubleshooting-sign-in-to-apps-in-teams-943e9035-6225-4b23-b902-e0118cec7841).

 - **Issue:** New tenant invitations may not appear or get updated for 24 hours.</br>